 If a complaint refers to potential legal issues such as libel, defamation or an infringement of the law, we must ensure the complaint is made in writing and refer the matter to editors to handle before responding.
 We must not enter into a correspondence with the person concerned beyond acknowledging receipt of the complaint.
 Do not admit responsibility until the complaint has been handled by editors—though well-intentioned, our responses may be used in future legal action against the company.

-HKFP will resist requests to remove content from its archive without legal justification, except in extreme circumstances such as safety concerns.
+HKFP will resist requests to remove content from its archive without legal justification, except in extreme circumstances such as proven safety concerns.

 We have a responsibility to protect sources, staff, freelancers and fixers and never knowingly put them in harm’s way—this duty extends to guarding against digital surveillance.
 We may be subject to legal consequences if we fail to do so.
 HKFP reporters should never turn over documents, recordings, pictures or videos to a third party.
 If they are compelled to do so by the authorities, they must consult an editor who will seek legal advice.